 "It has been a joy to watch Monique grow and develop as a spiritual director.
 The ministry of spiritual direction fits her quite naturally as she is a compassionate listener, a loving presence and a great encourager.
 Monique is gifted in helping others to explore their inner world, and I heartily recommend her to you."

 - Elizabeth de Smaele, teacher with Sustainable Faith

 I grew up here in the Netherlands, in a strict reformed church.
 I became a believer in another reformed denomination (PKN) and have been involved in an international and interdenominational missions organisation.
 Currently I am a member of an Anglican church in Amsterdam.
 The experience of being part of many different streams and cultures within christianity has broadened my view and has helped me to be able to connect with christians from diverse backgrounds.
 There are aspects of Gods character in all of these streams and together we form the Bride, the church of Christ.

-I am a registered nurse and am currently specializing in oncology.
+I am a registered nurse and specialized in oncology.
 I’ve done a number of courses in the areas of counseling, coaching, communication and ministry.
 I have been walking alongside young women for 10+ years and am involved in different organisations and projects such as TPZ and YWAM.
 I did my spiritual direction education through Sustainable Faith’s school of Spiritual Direction.
 I am part of a network of Dutch spiritual directors and also receive intervision.
 I meet monthly with a spiritual director, have weekly accountability meetings with a friend.